-- Recite nursery rhymes and sing songs – our Baby Karaoke can help you get started.
+- Recite nursery rhymes and sing songs.
 Play rhymes, stories and songs in the car.

 - Copy your child’s attempts at words to encourage two-way conversation.
-Also expand on basic words – for example, when your toddler says ‘train’, you can say, ‘Yes, it’s a big red train’.
+Also build on basic words – for example, when your toddler says ‘train’, you can say, ‘Yes, it’s a big red train’.

-- When your child is ‘talking’, show that you’re listening by smiling and looking at him.
+- When your child is ‘talking’, show that you’re listening by smiling and looking at her.
 Also praise your child’s efforts to talk.

-- Leave time after you talk to give your child a chance to reply, even if she doesn’t have the right words to do so.
+- Leave time after you talk to give your child a chance to reply.
+He might not always have the right words, but he’ll still try to respond.
 This helps children learn about conversation.